osuchanglab/autoMLSA/README.md

 **-gblocks**

+Run Gblocks to trim out gappy parts of the alignment.

+Flags the run for trimming with Gblocks.

+**-gblocks_params**

-Can flag for gblocks to run without any additional parameters, or provide parameters using -gblocks='-b3=10 -b4=5 -b5=h' syntax at the commandline.
+Can flag for gblocks to run with additional parameters using -gblocks_params='-b3=10 -b4=5 -b5=h' syntax at the commandline.

 **-rereplicate** (filename)